-The Board of Commissioners did not amend the budget during the fiscal year 2018.
-Actual excess revenues were \$1,576,096 less than the budgeted excess revenues due to more than expected capital outlay, rent and payroll expenses.
+The Board of Commissioners amended the budget during the fiscal year 2019.
+Actual excess revenues were \$4,685,002 greater than the budgeted excess revenues due to capital lease and note proceeds being greater than capital outlay and neither included in the budget, property tax income being greater than expected and maintenance and repair being less than expected.

-MANAGEMENT'S DISCUSSION & ANALYSIS DECEMBER 31, 2018 (Continued)
+MANAGEMENT'S DISCUSSION & ANALYSIS DECEMBER 31, 2019 (Continued)